sanskrit/raw_etexts_english/blogs/manasataramgini/2007/01/2007-01-15_the-crashing-doors.md

 spell laid to counter the maker of kR^ityA-s as per the atharvanic tradition.
 Here the foe crunched by the jaws or the fangs of the year (AV-P 1.63.2):
-vyAtte parameShThino brahmaNApIpadAma taM |
+vyAtte parameShThino brahmaNApIpadAma tam |
 saMvatsarasya daMShTrAbhyAM hetis taM sam adhAd abhi ||
 The missile crunches him like the jaws/fangs of the year close upon him.